 Traffic Counting Program: An urban traffic count program maintained to provide base data for travel assessment activity, roadway level of service analysis, and various transportation-related systems planning tasks.
 The traffic count data includes the estimated average daily traffic counts and turning movement counts for signalized intersections.
-A data report and map are prepared each year and posted on the internet to provide the public with information about traffic volumes on major roadways in Lincoln and Lancaster County.
+Data and maps are prepared each year and posted on the internet to provide the public with information about traffic volumes on major roadways in Lincoln and Lancaster County.